irevenko/info-bot/README.md

 # What I Learned 🧠
 * How to work with API's (pyowm)
-* How to work with JSON's (parsed coinmarket)
+* How to work with JSON's (coinmarket api)
-* How to parse a site (yahoo finance + google search for time  with Beatiful Soup)
+* How to scrap a site (yahoo finance + google search for time + BBC news  with Beatiful Soup)
 * How HTTP/HTTPS works
 * Function Decorators
 * Lambda Functions
 * Try Except, Dictionaries, imports
+* How to deploy on heroku
+* Polling and web hooks